sqljoy/sqljoy/readme.md

 It is most [comparable](#how-sql-joy-compares-with-alternatives) to Firebase, PostgREST, and Hasura.
 SQL Joy lets you ergonomically:

 SQL Joy is not yet released.
-You can [sign up here](https://danielkunz.typeform.com/to/zqLPQ0Kb) for access to the beta program when it opens in Q4.
+You can [sign up here](https://danielkunz.typeform.com/to/zqLPQ0Kb) for access to the beta program when it opens.

 Query from the browser:
 ```js